Welcome to Anita Richards Designs … here we have the ubiquitous and somewhat obligatory About page.

-By air the furthest from my home in Sydney was to my family’s villages of origin: my mother was from just a little bit south of the Italian alpine region in northern Italy and my father from the heart of Hercegovini, Croatia.
+By air the furthest from my home in Sydney was to my family’s villages of origin: my mother was from the Piedmont region just a little bit south of the Italian alpine region in northern Italy and my father from the heart of Herzegovina, Croatia.

 Beautiful; my most vivid memory of that trip was in Italy meeting fireflies for the first time.